rydnr/osoco-site/site/content/thoughts/understanding-bloom-filers-with-pharo.md

 where `n` is the number of values already added, `k` the number of hashes and `m` the length of the filter (i.e. the bit array size).

-In the extreme case, when the filter is full every lookup will yield a (false) positive response.
+In the extreme case, when the filter is full, every lookup will yield a (false) positive response.
 It means that the choice of `m` depends on the estimated number of elements `n` that are expected to be added, and `m` should be quite large compared to `n`.

 In practice, the length of the filter `m`, under given false positive probability `FPP` and the expected number of elements `n`, can be determined by the formula: